Wi Spa controversy: Incident

 A cisgender woman going by the name "Cubana Angel" posted a video to her Instagram account on June 24, 2021, alleging that Wi Spa had allowed a "man with a penis" to be nude in the women's floor of the spa, and specifically in the clothes-changing area.
-Angel, accompanied by two other women, confronted Wi Spa staff claiming "a man with a penis" was in the changing area and accosting staff for several minutes.
+Angel, accompanied by two other women, confronted Wi Spa staff claiming that a man was in the changing area and accosting staff for several minutes.
 During this time, Angel repeatedly mentioned the possibility of the individual's penis being exposed to children.

 According to a subsequent news release from the Los Angeles Police Department, the incident occurred on June 23, the day before the video was uploaded.

 In July 2021, it was reported that the unknown individual alleged to have acted in this manner had not been confirmed as a trans woman, but that the belief that they were had become common.
 During the incident video, a masked spa worker also seemed to assume the patron in question was transgender.
 Another customer questioned Cubana Angel if she was referring to a "transgender person", and she responded "There is no such thing as transgender."
-In a follow-up comment on the video, Angel posted "REAL WOMEN RIGHTS MATTER".
+In a follow-up comment on the video, Angel posted "Real Women Rights Matter", using all caps.
 On her personal website, she later said, over a week after the incident, that the individual was "a man who identified as a woman".